Sano di Pietro: Life

 Sano was born in 1405.
 His name entered the roll of painters in 1428 where it remained until his death in 1481.
 In addition to his own painting and overseeing the pupils and assistants in his workshop, Sano was part of the civic fabric of Siena; in 1431 and 1442 he was the leader of the San Donato district of Siena.
 Sano was also employed as an arbitrator; in 1475 he was called upon to settle a dispute between fellow painters Neroccio di Bartolommeo and Francesco di Giorgio Martini.

-However, he made his living as a painter.
+However, he made a living as a painter.
 The workshop he ran produced a large number of artworks.
 He wasn't merely a painter of altarpieces.
 He also produced frescoes, miniatures, and book bindings.
 Sano died in 1481.
 His death notice read: